 This one is quite simple – if users can’t access your page, they can’t complete their desired goals.
 To reach a broader audience and make your website usable for everyone, you need to consider different types of user ability, experience, and the device people are using.

 For example, users with visual impairments often use screen readers.
 You can help them by ensuring all text is accessible by using things like header tags and alt text on images to help them navigate and browse effectively.
+We have a whole blog post on improving your website accessibility here.

 Measure and test continuously